Fortunestown Luas stop

 Fortunestown (Baile Uí Fhoirtcheirn) is a stop on the Luas light-rail tram system in Dublin, Ireland.
 It opened in 2011 as a stop on the extension of the Red Line to Saggart.
 The stop is located on a section of reserved track next to Citywest Drive in the Citywest development in south-west Dublin which includes a hotel, golf course, shopping centre, and housing.
 Fortunestown stop provides access to Citywest Shopping Centre.

-The stop is served by Dublin Bus routes 65B and 77A.
+The closest bus stop is stop 4960, which is served by Dublin Bus routes 65B, 77A and 77X, and by Go-Ahead Ireland routes S8 and W6.